 What Are Saxophone Pads?

 A saxophone is a musical wind instrument in which air is blown through a mouthpiece and through the instrument until it exits through a bell-shaped opening at the end.
 Different keys and levers are pressed as air passes through the saxophone, causing tiny caps to be manipulated over the instrument’s openings, resulting in the various musical notes.
-Saxophone pads are found inside each cap, ensuring that air does not escape through the hole accident.
+Saxophone pads are found inside each cap, ensuring that air does not escape through the hole by accident.

-The saxophone, also known as a sax, is a woodwind instrument, which means that the basic sound is produced a thin reed in the mouthpiece combined with breath, or wind.
+The saxophone, also known as a sax, is a woodwind instrument, which means that the basic sound is produced by a thin reed in the mouthpiece combined with breath, or wind.
 The soprano saxophone, alto saxophone, and tenor saxophone are three different types of saxophones.
 The clarinet, flute, and bassoon are all members of the woodwind family.

 Each type of saxophone is different in size and produces different pitches, but they all function in the same way.
 The sound of the instrument changes when the covers over the holes are lifted, resulting in the different notes.
 It’s critical that the saxophone pads go over the holes snugly.